eclipse-mylyn/.github/profile/README.md

   - Mylyn Tasks Connector (Bugzilla)
   - Mylyn Versions Connector (Git, Subclipse)

-If you face an issue and have a sense of which particular GitHub repository is most related, you can open your issue against that repository.
-If you're unsure, you can open an issue against this current repositories and the issue will then be moved as best by maintainers.
+If you face an issue and know which particular GitHub repository is most related, you can open your issue against that repository.
+If unsure, [you can open an issue here](https://github.com/eclipse-mylyn/org.eclipse.mylyn/issues).

 ## Developing and Contributing
 Contributions are always welcome!